-Why should I consider buying gold?
+Why should I consider investing in gold?

 As fears of an upcoming recession continue to mount, there’s never been a better time to invest in gold.
-Gold has a number of attractive features which make it a great addition to any investment portfolio.
+Gold has a number of attractive features that make it a great addition to any investment portfolio.
 Here are four reasons why:

 - Gold protects you from inflation: If you’re investing in the stock market, there’s a lot that’s outside of your control.
 But gold is an asset you’ll always have some level of control over, regardless of what happens on Wall Street.